SingingTree/salt-openttd/README.md

 ### Notes

 Tested with salts installed via salt bootstrap, should work with various older versions, though I have had some issues despite theoretical compatibility.

+[Tmux](https://tmux.github.io/) is a useful terminal multiplexer for managing a persistent session.